Skip to content

 Realistic desktop browser translation settings toggle

-You can translate videos in Microsoft Edge using its built-in AI-powered translation tool, which offers real-time audio dubbing and subtitles.
+Microsoft Edge translates videos using its built-in AI tool, providing real-time audio dubbing and subtitles for foreign language content.

-This feature helps you understand foreign language content directly in your browser.
-It breaks down language barriers for global news, educational videos, and streaming media.
+This feature helps you understand videos from around the world directly in your browser, breaking down language barriers for news, learning, or entertainment.

-When you enable translation, Edge downloads a language model.
-This model processes everything locally on your device, keeping your data private.
+When you turn on translation, Edge downloads a language model.
+This model works on your computer, keeping your information private.

 ⚡ Quick Answer